 Brussels Art & History Museum: details of tapestries depicting: (left) the wedding banquet of Zenobia; (right) the Queen being chained to the chariot of Aurelian; they were both based on drawings by Justus van Egmont and were made in the workshop of Gerard Peemans in Brussels between 1665 and 1700

 The name of Zenobia became strictly associated with Palmyra: Palmyra's history possesses a tragic interest, and the name of a woman lends to it a glow of romance.
 A tragic interest, we say, for although Palmyra enjoyed for a period imperial favour, still her own ambition and the envy of Rome rendered her at last the Carthage of Asia; and we speak of romance, because the story of Zenobia, the gifted and beautiful "Queen of the East," is a large part of the city's history.
 (P. V. N. Myers - introduction to the description of Palmyra).

-Zenobia was portrayed by many modern artists (see a statue by Harriet Hosmer - it opens in another window) and she is celebrated in Syrian bank notes and in the name of many Syrian restaurants throughout the world.
+Zenobia was portrayed by many modern artists and she is celebrated in Syrian bank notes and in the name of many Syrian restaurants throughout the world.